Ali Pasha Rizvanbegović: Death

 While Ali-paša Rizvanbegović hoped to establish a long-lasting hereditary viziership, whereby he would eventually transfer power to his descendants, this was at odds with the Ottoman government's plans for the region.
 Despite Ali-paša's earlier support against the Gradaščević rebellion, Sultan Abdulmejid I felt that Ali-paša was beginning to act too independently and feared that Herzegovina would secede from the Empire (the sultan who had empowered Ali-paša, Mahmud II, had already died in 1839).
 Furthermore, Omer Pasha, who had then been put in command of the military in Bosnia, got wind that Ali-paša was conspiring against him at a secret meeting in Sarajevo.
 On orders from the Porte, Ali-paša was preemptively arrested and subsequently executed on 20 March 1851 by Omer Pasha in a humiliating and cruel manner.

-The Pashaluk of Herzegovina was abolished and its territory was merged with the Pashaluk of Bosnia, forming a new entity known as Bosnia Vilayet.
+The Pashaluk of Herzegovina was abolished and its territory was merged back into the Pashaluk (Eyalet) of Bosnia.
+In 1867, as part of the Tanzimat reforms, the territory was reorganised into a new entity known as Bosnia Vilayet in accordance with the Vilayet Law of 1864.